CodeWithHarry/Sigma-Web-Dev-Course/README.md

 - **Hindi Learners:** Individuals who prefer learning in Hindi will find this course accessible and comprehensive.

-## Course Content
+## Course Highlights

-Throughout this course, you'll delve into a wide range of topics, including:

-1. **HTML, CSS, and JavaScript:** Build a strong foundation in these fundamental web development technologies.

-2. **Front-end and Back-end Development:** Learn both sides of web development to become a versatile developer.
+Here's what you can expect from our comprehensive web development course:

+- **Job-Ready:** Our course is meticulously designed to equip you with the skills needed for job opportunities in the web development industry.
+You'll graduate as a job-ready developer.

+- **From Zero to Master Level:** Whether you're starting from scratch or aiming to master your web development skills, our course covers it all.
+We take you from beginner to expert.

+- **Programming Languages and Technologies Covered:**
+  - **Front-end Development:** HTML, CSS, JavaScript, Bootstrap, ReactJS, AngularJS
+  - **Back-end Development:** Node.js
-3. **Database Integration:** Discover how to integrate databases into your web applications seamlessly.
+  - **Database Integration:** SQL and NoSQL databases
+  - **Version Control:** Git/ GitHub
+  - **Deployment:** Hosting platforms

-4. **Real-world Projects:** Apply your skills to real-world projects and gain practical experience.
+- **Practical Projects:** Apply your skills to real-world projects, giving you hands-on experience and a strong portfolio to showcase your abilities.

-5. **And Much More:** Our course offers a holistic approach to web development, ensuring you're well-prepared for your journey as a developer.

 ## Course Schedule